Joe-Davis-Blockly/blockly/docs/guides/create-custom-blocks/fields/customizing-fields/creating.md

 +   Change the color (color)

 :::info
-Important: The field should never call `render_` directly.
+The field should never call `render_` directly.
 Instead rerenders should be triggered by setting the [`isDirty_`](/blockly/guides/create-custom-blocks/fields/customizing-fields/creating#isdirty_) property to `true`.